Skip to main content

 • Performs collision detection against in-progress work and open PRs

-• Creates a branch
+• Creates a feature branch

 6. Review cycle